 And I'm Renee Montagne.
-Federal reserve policymakers, along with a lot of regular folks, are keenly interested the government's monthly jobs report being released later this morning.
+Federal Reserve policymakers, along with a lot of regular folks, are keenly interested in the government's monthly jobs report being released later this morning.
 Fed policymakers will use the data to help decide whether to ease off on their stimulus soon or wait for a while.
 NPR economics correspondent John Ydstie joins us talk about what we should expect and what's at stake.
 Good morning, John.

 JOHN YDSTIE, BYLINE: Hi, Renee.

 MONTAGNE: Now, this report is for last month, July.
 What are economists expecting to see later this morning?

 YDSTIE: Well, surveys show that economists are expecting about 185,000 new jobs were added to payrolls in July.
 And that would be in line with average monthly increases recently.
 In fact, a private payroll services firm, ADP, does a survey each month.
 It was released Wednesday and they estimate 200,000 jobs were created in the private sector.
 So somewhere in that range wouldn't be surprising.
 The surveys also show many economists think the unemployment rate will tick down from 7.6 percent to 7.5 percent.